Outbound Prospecting: All to Know

 The name of the game these days seems to be inbound.

-Inbound marketing, inbound sales, how to connect with clients that are already looking for your services, and beating out the competition for those clients by showing up earlier on Google.
+Inbound marketing, inbound sales, how to connect with clients already looking for your services, and beating out the competition for those clients by showing up earlier on Google.

 Does this mean outbound is out?